neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/08-client-apis.md

 For each contract, the toolchain will emit 3 files:

-  - `one/generated/<ContractName>/abi.ts` - Contains the ABI that generate the client smart contract APIs at runtime that we'll discuss in this chapter.
+  - `one/generated/<ContractName>/abi.ts` - Contains the ABI that generates the client smart contract APIs at runtime that we'll discuss in the next chapter.
   - `one/generated/<ContractName>/contract.ts` - Contains the smart contract definition, which contains the ABI, the source maps for the contract and a mapping from network name to deployed address for the smart contract.
 Initially the network mapping will only contain the `local` network which represents your local development network.
 Once you deploy your smart contract to the TestNet or MainNet, it will also contain deployed contract addresses for those networks.
 The client APIs automatically choose which address to work with based on the network of the user account that is initiating the request.
 This file also contains a helper function for creating the smart contract APIs given a `Client`.
   - `one/generated/<ContractName>/types.ts` - Contains the TypeScript type definitions for the smart contract client APIs.